extremenetworks/ipfabric-docs/docs/source/solutions/overview.rst

 Workflows include customer port provisioning, move systems to quarantine, MAC ACL updates, and route server validation.

-It will work with Brocade SLX-9850 and 9540 switches.
-Future updates will include Brocade MLXe support.
+It will work with SLX-9850 and 9540 switches.
+Future updates will include MLXe support.
 Technology Preview versions of this automation suite will begin shipping soon.

 .. rubric:: What's Next?

-* :doc:`Install BWC<../install/bwc>` if you haven't already!
+* :doc:`Install EWC<../install/bwc>` if you haven't already!
 * Choose which suites you need, and install them.
 Follow these instructions:

   + :doc:`Network Essentials<essentials/install>`